 - persistent consonant echoes: bi-labial plosive [b] observes/ blue-breasted/ beached/ bare/ marble/ slabs; sibilant [s] and [z]: sides/ some/ smelly/ majesty/ pass/ Christmas dazzle;

-- Heaney recalls depictions of the 4c BC Chinese philosopher Confucius that perfectly match his descriptive aim: grey flick of his Confucian eye;
+- Heaney recalls depictions of the 4c BC Chinese philosopher Confucius that perfectly match his descriptive aim: grey flick of his Confucian eye

-- Paradox: bleak Christmas;
+- paradox: bleak Christmas;

-- aviation vocabulary in support of the imagery;
+- aviation vocabulary supports the flight imagery;